Schlaefer/Saito/docs/install.md

 2. create database
 ------------------

 Create the database where the tables for your shiny new forum will live.

-Set collation to `utf8_general_ci`.
+Use collation to `utf8_general_ci` (or other appropriate utf8 encoding).

 3. Setup CakePHP Security Features
 ----------------------------------